Audi RS5 Turbo DTM: Engine

-The RS5 Turbo DTM features a brand-new RC8 2.0 TFSI engine package built specifically for the car that based on Japanese Super GT GT500 Class 1 regulations dubbed Nippon Race Engine (NRE).
-The aging Audi 4.0 L V8 naturally-aspirated engine—which had been used since the inaugural season of the Deutsche Tourenwagen Masters— was replaced by a 2.0 L inline-4 turbocharged direct-injected RC8 engine developed by Audi which was full custom-built but the cylinder blocks from RC8 engine borrowed from Volkswagen-Audi EA888 2.0 R4 16v TSI/TFSI.
+The RS5 Turbo DTM features a brand new engine package built specifically for the car that is based on Japanese Super GT GT500 Class 1 regulations which were dubbed Nippon Race Engine (NRE).
+The aging Audi 4.0 L V8 naturally-aspirated engine—which had been used since the inaugural season of the Deutsche Tourenwagen Masters—was replaced by a 2.0 L inline-4 turbocharged direct-injected RC8 engine developed by Audi which was fully custom-built but the cylinder blocks were borrowed from the Volkswagen-Audi EA888 2.0 R4 16v TSI/TFSI.
 During the car's shakedown and preliminary testing phase at the Circuito do Estoril, drivers noted that the change from natural aspiration to a turbocharger meant that the RS5 Turbo DTM required a different driving style to its predecessor, the Audi RS5 DTM NA, as the turbocharger produced more torque and thus required the driver to exercise greater control over the throttle.
 The Audi RC8 TFSI I-4 turbo engine will also feature the push-to-pass for overtaking manoeuvre improvement.